What is the Lattice Model in Option Pricing? Lattice Model Guide

 2. Realistic Modeling of Various Features

-Flexibility is vital in complex derivatives.
+Flexibility is the only way to survive complex derivatives.

-3. Transparency and Teaching Utility
+3. Transparency and Educational Utility

 4. Ease of Incremental Accuracy Adjustments

-5. Potentially More Accurate Than Simplistic Closed-Formulas in Specific Scenarios
+5. Potentially More Accurate Than Simplistic Closed-Formulas

 6. Bridge to Complexity